ritaturk/xenko-docs/GUIDELINES.md

 Hierarchy example:

-> Graphic
+> graphic
 >   - index.md
->   - Overview.md
+>   - overview.md
 >   - media
->     - OverviewImage1.png
+>     - overview-image1.png
->     - OverviewImage2.png
+>     - overview-image2.png
->     - OverviewVideo2.mp4
+>     - overview-video2.mp4
->   - PostEffects
+>   - post-effects
 >     - index.md
 >     - media
->       - posteffectImage1.png
+>       - post-effect-image1.png
 >     - code
->       - posteffectCode.cs
+>       - post-effect-code.cs

 ## <a name="FilesName"> Files Name

+File names should consist only of lower case letters and dashes to separate the words.
-As much as possible, you should give explicit and human-understandable names to files.
+Also as much as possible, you should give explicit and human-understandable names to files.

 Our recommendations are the following:
 - Section Header files should always be named 'index.md'